pmikstacki/bsharp/docs/parser/expressions.md

 ```

 The expression parser is designed to be extensible, allowing for easy addition of new expression types as the C# language evolves.

+---

+## See Also

+- [Keywords and Tokens](./keywords-and-tokens.md) – keyword helpers, word boundaries, trivia handling for tokens used in expressions